-Deeply engaged in medical research at a time when that was uncommon for women, Irene H. Lamb earned a reputation for her drive, passion, and willingness to meet challenges head-on.
-One of her proudest achievements was helping to set up the first coronary care center in the U.S.; now, there are hundreds of such centers across the country.
-She was also proud of her contributions to a variety of professional journals and books.
+Deeply engaged in medical research at a time when that was uncommon for women, Irene H. Lamb earned a reputation for her drive, passion and willingness to meet challenges head-on.
+One of her proudest achievements was helping to set up the first coronary care center in the United States; now, there are hundreds of such centers across the country.
+Ms. Lamb was also proud of her contributions to a variety of professional journals and books.

 Ms. Lamb initially began her career as a charge nurse, head nurse in acute medicine, medical and surgical ICU nurse, and an emergency room nurse in various medical centers from 1963 to 1967.
 She became a staff nurse in critical care research at the University of Southern California/Los Angeles County Medical Center in 1968 and continued on as a nurse manager there from 1969 to 1974.
 Ms. Lamb proceeded to serve in the positions of senior research nurse in cardiology at Stanford School of Medicine from 1974 to 1985, research coordinator of a private clinic in 1988, director of clinical research at San Diego Cardiac Center from 1989 to 1992 and senior community health nurse at Madison County Health Department in Berea, Kentucky, from 1993 to 1997.